tier4/roslibjs-foxglove/README.md

 ### JS / TS side

-Since we are releasing the package via GitHub Packages, please create or edit the `.npmrc` file in the same directory as the `package.json` file and add the following line to the file.
+Since we are releasing the package via GitHub Packages, please follow the [official GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) to log in to npm.

+Then, create or edit the `.npmrc` file in the same directory as the `package.json` file and add the following line to the file.

 ```
 @tier4:registry=https://npm.pkg.github.com
 ```

-Then, install `@tier4/roslibjs-foxglove` with npm.
+After that, install `@tier4/roslibjs-foxglove` with npm.

 ```sh
 npm install @tier4/roslibjs-foxglove